Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Introduction

+FD systems have been widely investigated due to their potential to enhance SE compared to HD systems \cite{chen:electlett:1998, riihonen:tsp:2011, duarte:twc:2012, bharadia:sigcomm:13, everett:twc:2014, khaledian:tmtt:2018, kim2024learning, suraweera:twc:2014, almradi:tcom:2018, nguyen:twc:2014, nguyen:twc:2019, shao:access:2019, huberman:twc:2014, kim:tvt:16, cirik:wcl:2015, dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020, riihonen2012analog, korpi:twc:2014}.
+The main challenge in FD operation, self-interference (SI), has motivated extensive research on SI cancellation (SIC) from hardware and signal processing perspectives \cite{chen:electlett:1998, riihonen:tsp:2011, duarte:twc:2012, bharadia:sigcomm:13, everett:twc:2014, khaledian:tmtt:2018, kim2024learning}.
+One of the earliest studies \cite{chen:electlett:1998} demonstrated an experimental radio frequency (RF) system enabling FD operation via SIC.
+Subsequent works investigated various SIC strategies, including spatial suppression in FD relay systems \cite{riihonen:tsp:2011}, passive suppression combined with active analog and digital SIC \cite{duarte:twc:2012}, joint analog-digital SIC achieving up to 110 dB of SI attenuation under typical signal-to-noise ratio (SNR) conditions \cite{bharadia:sigcomm:13}.
+In \cite{everett:twc:2014}, experimental evaluations also demonstrated the effectiveness of passive mechanisms such as directional isolation, absorptive shielding, and cross-polarization.
+Recent advances include novel analog SIC techniques for single-antenna in-band FD systems \cite{khaledian:tmtt:2018} and machine learning-based digital SIC methods that suppress residual SI down to receiver noise levels, thereby enabling practical FD operation across diverse scenarios \cite{kim2024learning}.

-Several studies have explored multi-antenna beamforming techniques to maximize the SE of FD systems \cite{suraweera:twc:2014, almradi:tcom:2018, shao:access:2019, nguyen:twc:2014, huberman:twc:2014, kim:tvt:16, cirik:wcl:2015}.
-In \cite{suraweera:twc:2014}, joint precoding and decoding designs, along with antenna selection schemes, were proposed, considering rank-one zero-forcing (ZF). \cite{almradi:tcom:2018} introduced the use of hop-by-hop ZF at both the transmitter and receiver in FD relay communications. \cite{nguyen:twc:2014} presented two beamforming methods employing a Frank-Wolfe method and sequential parametric convex approximation.
-Additionally, two mean squared error (MSE)-based methods were introduced in \cite{shao:access:2019} to maximize the SE for FD MIMO relay systems by optimizing the precoder and combiner. \cite{huberman:twc:2014} proposed a joint precoding and SIC transceiver structure using sequential convex programming for both single-user and MU-MIMO systems. \cite{kim:tvt:16} utilized the duality between multiple-access and broadcast channels to transform DL into dual UL for jointly optimizing beamformers. \cite{cirik:wcl:2015} also proposed a joint beamforming method to enhance the SE while considering proportional fairness.
+Multi-antenna communication systems have achieved significant advancements in maximizing SE and EE through sophisticated beamforming techniques \cite{choi:twc:19, choi:tsp:2017, choi:twc:2022, dai:commlett:2021, hu:tcom:2019, kim:iotj:2022, park:twc:23}, which have been widely adapted for FD systems \cite{suraweera:twc:2014, almradi:tcom:2018, nguyen:twc:2014, nguyen:twc:2019, shao:access:2019, huberman:twc:2014, kim:tvt:16, cirik:wcl:2015, dai:access:19, kong:twc:2017, anokye2021full, ding:tvt:2020}.
+In \cite{suraweera:twc:2014}, joint precoding and decoding designs with rank-one zero-forcing (ZF) were proposed. \cite{almradi:tcom:2018} introduced the use of hop-by-hop ZF at both the transmitter and receiver in FD relay communications. \cite{nguyen:twc:2014} presented two beamforming methods employing a Frank-Wolfe method and sequential parametric convex approximation.
+Additionally, \cite{nguyen:twc:2019} proposed a low-complexity joint optimization framework to maximize the sum SE in FD MU-MISO systems.
+The framework jointly optimized half-array antenna mode selection, user assignment, and power control to mitigate SI and CCI.
+In \cite{huberman:twc:2014}, a joint precoding and SIC transceiver structure was proposed using sequential convex programming for both single-user and MU-MIMO systems.
+In \cite{kim:tvt:16}, the duality between multiple-access and broadcast channels was leveraged to transform the DL into the dual UL for the joint optimization of beamformers.